-The Department of Politics maintains the Anderson Fund for support of academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.
+The Department of Politics supports academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.

-For consideration projects must be broadly related to the field of political science and primarily academic in nature.
-Anderson grants and fellowships are awarded to students on a competitive basis based on an application process.
+For consideration, projects must be related to the field of political science and be academic in nature.
+Anderson grants and fellowships are awarded to students on a competitive basis via an application process.

 What projects and activities does the Anderson Fund support?

 - Senior comprehensive research

 - Travel to a conference in the field of Politics or UEP

 - Independent research in conjunction with a Politics or UEP course